jlvsolutions/HighHttpRequestCountDemo/README.md

 a third based on a queueing to possibly come shortly.
 ### A Note
-This solution contains code which is not intended to be polished for a production environment, but rather, to provide the basic environment for creating proof of concepts or testing ideas.
+This solution contains code which is not intended to be polished for a production environment, but rather to provide the basic environment for creating proof of concepts or testing ideas.